-Often we talk to Oracle Users when they have either been audited or have been recently approached by Oracle for an audit; unfortunately there is a lot of misunderstanding about the actual term ‘audit’.
-The majority of end users we speak to or partners we work with are in fact referring to an Oracle review.
+Often we talk to Oracle Users when they have either been reviewed or have been recently approached by Oracle to carry out a review.
+There is a lot of misunderstanding between a ‘review’ and an ‘audit’.
 The problem is that for many end users they think they are the same thing, but they are not.
 A true audit is when the contractual right to audit clause in your Oracle contract is invoked; this is not the same thing as a request from Oracle to “review your licences” or to “help you optimise” them.

 If after Oracle investigates you are found to be under-licensed then you are required to purchase licences to make up the shortfall without the discounts you may have been used to and possibly with the addition of back support.
 This un-budgeted spend can be a major dent in finances and usually elicits a pretty negative response from Oracle customers.